phac-nml/neptune/README.md

 # Release #

-**Neptune 1.2.4**
+**Neptune 1.2.5**

-This release makes several small improvements, including: reducing the standard output clutter, adding timings to stages, and updating the documentation.
+This release provides fixes for ambiguous crashes as a consequence of inputs containing no A, C, G, or T characters, and also makes improvements to the code quality.

 # Installation #